GM Family II engine: 1.8

 The 1.8-liter iteration (1796 cc) has an 84.8 mm bore and a 79.5 mm stroke.
 It was first available in the facelifted Opel Manta B in May 1982, and quickly made its way into a number of other Opel and GM cars.
 It was originally available as the 18N and the 18S, for low and high octane petrol respectively.
 The C18NV was first installed in the Opel Rekord E2 from May 1985 and was one of the first catalysed mass market automobiles sold in Germany (and Europe).
+The Family II engines in a longitudinal installation (for rear-wheel drive) have one major design difference from their transverse mounted counterparts – the distributor is driven by a small drivebelt from the camshaft timing sprocket rather than directly off the transmission end of the camshaft, which on the Manta B and Rekord E2 (both older vehicles that had originally been designed around the CIH engine) would have meant the distributor fouling the firewall or being impossible to service.

 In 1983, the 1.8 L engine was added to certain North American market J-cars; the engines were imported from Brazil.
 The LA5 (RPO code) is a turbocharged version that was optional in the North American market from 1984.

 2.0

 The single overhead camshaft 1998 cc inline four cylinder engines feature a square 86 mm bore and stroke.
-They also feature fuel injection, an aluminum crossflow cylinder head with a belt-driven overhead camshaft, electronic ignition, a six-bolt flywheel, and a 6,400 rpm redline.
-Originally, developed by Opel, these engines have been used in Brazilian market vehicles, Korean market vehicles and North American market vehicles; with the first versions appearing in 1981.
+They also feature fuel injection, an aluminium crossflow cylinder head with a belt-driven overhead camshaft, electronic ignition, a six-bolt flywheel, and a 6,400 rpm redline.
+Originally, developed by Opel, these engines have been used in Brazilian market vehicles, Korean market vehicles and North American market vehicles; with the first versions appearing in 1981, although did not start appearing in European Opel/Vauxhall models until 1986 – firstly in the Omega A and then in the facelift Ascona C3 for the 1987 model year.

 The North American versions were used primarily in the J-body compact cars from 1983 through 1994 although the turbocharged version did make a brief appearance in the N-body Pontiac Grand Am.
 The SOHC version also appeared in the Opel Kadett E-based, Daewoo produced, Pontiac LeMans for the US market.
 In the Brazilian market these engines are still built under the FlexPower name.
 Differences between the engines are usually emissions related.
-However, the 20SEH version was more powerful version produced for Opel's sportier models; it featured a more aggressive camshaft, and high compression pistons.
+However, the 20SEH version was more powerful version produced for Opel's sportier models such as the Ascona GT and Kadett GSi, (their corresponding Vauxhall sisters being the Cavalier SRi 130 and the Astra GTE); it featured a more aggressive camshaft, and high compression pistons.

 The LT3 (RPO code) or C20GET is a turbocharged version produced in Brazil for the North American market.
 It featured brilliant red powder coating on the camshaft cover, intake manifold and boost pipe.
-The engine was equipped with a water-cooled Garrett T-25 turbocharger; however it did not utilize an intercooler.
+The engine was equipped with a water-cooled Garrett T-25 turbocharger; however it did not use an intercooler.
 Maximum boost at WOT was 9 psi.